-Check out my client Jake’s transformation where he put on a whole bunch of muscle
+Check out my client Alex’s transformation where he put on a whole bunch of muscle

 There are a lot of different ways to calculate how many calories you should be eating per day to lose weight.